 Finally, don’t forget to compensate research participants for their time.

-To learn more about how to conduct inclusive user interviews, check out this video:
+To learn more, check out our guide about how to conduct inclusive user interviews.

 Surveys are a common tool to gain user insights on any topic at scale.
 Because larger sets of data allow for the analysis of correlations between demographics and attitudes, preferences or behaviors, it is common to include a few questions about the participant’s identity.